 Beset by personality conflicts and contractual hassles, Hendrix had also been dealing with the stress of his Canadian drug arrest and subsequent trial in 1969.
-Whether any or all of these woes factored into the Gypsys' train wreck at Madison Square Garden on Jan.
-28, it was clear to those in attendance – and Hendrix's friends backstage – that something wasn't right.
+Whether any or all of these woes factored into the Gypsys' train wreck at Madison Square Garden, it was clear to those in attendance – and Hendrix's friends backstage – that something wasn't right.

 "When I saw him, it gave me chills," recalled guitarist Johnny Winter.
 "It was the most horrible thing I'd ever seen.
 He came in with this entourage of people, and it was like he was already dead.
 He just walked in -- and even though Jimi and I weren't the greatest of friends, we always talked, always -- and he came in with his head down, sat on the couch alone, and put his head in his hands.
 He didn't say a word to anybody, and no one spoke to him.
 He didn't move until it was time for the show."

 Still, if Hendrix appeared disconnected from reality before and during the set, he seemed almost unburdened after it all fell apart.
 Producer Alan Douglas claimed he saw Hendrix fall off the stage apron after he unplugged and exited, adding, "At first I thought he was hurt, but he wasn't.
 I then ran backstage to the dressing room to see if in fact he was okay.
 There he was, sitting playing the guitar and smiling."